gmc-code/PC-Microbit-Extension/docs/data_logging/data_logging_MY_DATA.rst

 | Pressing the B button raises an exemption.
 This is the only way to stop the run_every process from continuing.
 | A try - except block is used to take account of the error that occurs when the log is full.
 The normal practice would be to use ``display.scroll("Log full")`` in the except block.
 Doing so would result in repeated scrolling of this message.
 Instead ``raise Exception("log full")`` has been used to cause the run_every process to be stopped.
 A blank screen is then interpreted as logging has finished.
 | To restart logging, including deleting the log, hold down the A button while pressing the black reset button on the top back of the microbit.

+| A long sleep has been set to cover the anticipated reading period.
+Adjust to the activity length.